brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 _Nanoglyph_'s format will be a message containing roughly three links a week.
 But because _just_ links are boring, they'll be flavored with opinionated editorial.
-Topics will be largely software-focused and include my usual areas of interest like databases, cloud services, and programming languages, and with a philosophical skew towards building a better software future that's simpler, safer, and more sustainable.
+Topics will be largely software-focused and include usual areas of interest like databases, cloud services, and programming languages, and with a philosophical skew towards building a better software future that's simpler, safer, and more sustainable.

-I'd love to eventually include a "mail" column with content from replies to previous newsletters that's curated in the spirit of _The Economist_'s with replies that are civil, edited for brevity, and which don't necessarily agree with the original material.
+I'd love to include a "mail" column with content from replies to previous newsletters that's curated in the spirit of _The Economist_'s, with replies that are civil, edited for brevity, and which don't necessarily agree with the original material.
 Strong opinions should be met with strong opinions after all.
 This of course depends on (1) the project getting off the ground, and (2) having enough readers that there are replies to include.

-Okay, with all that said, onto this week's content.

 ---